igorceridorio/camunda-workflow/README.md

 ------------

-This sample application was built with the sole purpose of exercising a [Camunda BPM Process](https://camunda.com/ "Camunda BPM Process") upon a API call inside a .NET Core 3.1 project.
+This sample application was built with the sole purpose of exercising a [Camunda BPM Process](https://camunda.com/ "Camunda BPM Process") upon an API call inside a .NET Core 3.1 project.

 This solution has two projects: